hugs/hugs.io/_posts/2015-04-18-makerbot-and-the-osborne-effect.md

 "You can't live in the fantasy world and have a business, too, sometimes."
 </blockquote>

 Gee, thanks, Bre.
 Again, why do you think that's true?
 How did you come to that conclusion?
-What do you know that those of still living in "fantasy world" don't know?
+What do you know that those of us still in the "fantasy world" don't know?

 I would like to know because, someday, I hope to start a hardware company based on open source principles, just like MakerBot did.
 It would be the second time I've founded a <a href="https://saucelabs.com/">company</a> based on an <a href="http://docs.seleniumhq.org/">open source project I started</a>.
 My hardware product is a robot, called <a href="https://github.com/hugs/tapsterbot">Tapster</a>, which software developers can use to test mobile apps on devices like iOS and Android phones and tablets.
 Tapster is completely <a href="https://github.com/hugs/tapsterbot/blob/master/LICENSE">open source hardware</a> and most of its parts are 3D printable.
 For the past three years, through a site called <a href="https://www.tindie.com/products/hugs/tapster/">Tindie</a>, I've sold my robots to major mobile phone manufacturers, car manufacturers, and software companies around the world.
 As the project grows, I'm determined to remain true to open source ideals.
 Yet, I wonder, thanks to MakerBot, are those ideals fundamentally incompatible with making a profit?